 2) Set up an online presence

 Once you have set up your website/marketplace, it is time to tell your customers about it.
-Now for doing so, you will need first to establish an online presence and slowly begin reaching out to your target audience.
-For this, we recommend you always conduct thorough market research first, figure out who your audience is and then proceed with marketing your product to them.
+Now for doing so, you will need to first establish an online presence and slowly begin reaching out to your target audience.
+For this, we recommend you always conduct a thorough market research first, figure out who your audience is, and then proceed with marketing your product to them.

 Essentials for setting up your brand online

 Create a Facebook and Instagram page and post regularly on them.
 See what your competitors are posting, what your consumers are interested in, and form a proper schedule for posting.
 This process of gaining followers takes time, thus, set up your pages soon and begin promoting them on various platforms.
 Make use of multiple features of these handles to engage with your buyers and sell your product to them.

 Once you have enough followers and your website is up and running, you can also set up a Facebook shop and sell products directly through your Instagram page.